Is your betta fish lying on the bottom of the tank?

 8) White spots or fuzz on fins or body

 If your betta fish looks healthy but seems to stay in one part of the tank, check to see if your filter is too powerful.

-But, If your water flow is minimal, and your betta continues to swim sideways along the gravel and otherwise seems normal, your fish may be suffering from a swim bladder malady (which is discussed more below).
+But, If your water flow is minimal, and your betta continues to swim sideways along the gravel, your fish may be suffering from a swim bladder malady (which is discussed more below).

 What You Can Do to Help Your Sick Betta